-An analysis was performed to develop updated reservoir operating curves and establish "action stages" or "trigger levels" that prompt various responses, dependent upon reservoir levels at various times of the year.
-The analysis established five drought action stages and associated maximum draft rates in the form of an Operating Curve (Figure).
+An analysis was performed to develop reservoir operating curves and establish "action stages" or "trigger levels" that prompt various responses, dependent upon reservoir levels at various times of the year.
+The analysis established five drought action stages and associated maximum draft rates in the form of an Operating Curve (Figure 7 -Figure 10).
 This Operating Curve outlines the specific water supply conditions that are applicable to each stage.
-Stage implementation will occur as a result of the reservoir level at a given time of year, as shown in Figure.
-For example, if the reservoir storage level was at 25,000 acre-feet in November, Stage 2 would be implemented.
+Stage implementation will occur as a result of the reservoir level at a given time of year, as shown in Figure 7-Figure 10.
+For example, if the reservoir storage level was at 25,000 acre-feet in November (up to 50% reservoir shortage), Stage 2 would be implemented.